X-LANCE/MSDWILD/README.md

 ## Analysis Result

-You can refer to [URL](https://github.com/liutaocode/DiarizationVisualization) to visualize the dataset or your algorithm result.
+You can refer to [URL](https://github.com/liutaocode/DiarizationVisualization) to visualize the dataset based on your algorithm result.

 <img src='imgs/via_example.png' width=70% />